maxsitt/insect-detect-docs/docs/software/programming.md

 This Python script will create and configure the [ColorCamera node](https://docs.luxonis.com/projects/api/en/latest/components/nodes/color_camera/){target=_blank}
-to send frames to the host (Raspberry Pi) and show them in a new window.
-If you are connected to the Raspberry Pi via SSH,
-[X11 forwarding](pisetup.md#configure-x11-forwarding){target=_blank} has to be
-set up together with an active
+to send downscaled LQ frames (e.g. 320x320 px) to the host (Raspberry Pi) and show them in a new window.
+If you are connected to the Raspberry Pi via SSH, [X11 forwarding](pisetup.md#configure-x11-forwarding){target=_blank} has to be set up together with an active
 [X server](localsetup.md#vcxsrv-windows-x-server){target=_blank} to show the